 Advisors at WorthPointe use both long-term and short-term purchase as part of their strategy, plus derivatives.
-Of all the money the firm manages, 93% of it is invested in mutual funds and exchange-traded funds (ETFs).
-The rest is in stocks and cash or cash equivalents.
+Of all the money the firm manages, most of it is invested in mutual funds and exchange-traded funds (ETFs).
+The rest is typically invested in stocks and cash or cash equivalents.

 Financial Alternatives, Inc.

-Financial Alternatives is a fee-only firm with three advisors on staff.
-The whole team includes four certified financial planners (CFPs) and one chartered financial advisor (CFA).
+Financial Alternatives is a fee-only firm.
+That means that the firm's only source of compensation is client-paid fees, as opposed to a combination of client-paid fees and third-party commissions.
+The whole advisory team includes three certified financial planners (CFPs) and one chartered financial advisor (CFA).

-The firm manages more than $204 million.
-Clients are nearly evenly split between high-net-worth individuals and other individual clients.
-The only institutional client is a charitable organization.
+The firm's client base features a nearly evenly split between high-net-worth individuals and non-high-net-worth individuals.
+The only institutional client of the firm is a single charitable organization.

 Financial Alternatives Inc. Background

-Financial Alternatives was founded in 1991 and became a corporation in 2001.
-The principal owners are James A. Freeman, who serves as chief compliance officer and president, and Christopher E. Jaccard, who is the chief operating officer.
+Financial Alternatives was founded in 1991, though it wasn't until 2001 that it became a corporation.
+The principal owners of the firm are James A. Freeman, who serves as chief compliance officer (CCO) and president, and Christopher E. Jaccard, who is the chief operating officer (COO).